muthuraj-rajarathinam/Ecommerce-Chatbot-Intelligent-Customer-Support-with-Dialogflow/README.md

 - Open your website’s HTML (e.g., `S3Website.html`)[1].
 - Paste the iframe code where you want the chatbot to appear, typically before the closing <body>tag.

+Go Through my S3Website_with_Chatbot.html and change the <script> in last with your iframe code.
 ```<!-- Example integration -->
 <iframe
   allow="microphone;"